jasond-s/challenge2/Readme.md

 ## Story

 - Create an app for viewing one or more rss feeds.
-	- HTTP and the like for retrieval.
+	- HTTP and the like for retrieval, you can use the express server provided if you like.

 - You should be able to see the updates to the feed live, as and when they happen.
-	- Rx observables for the feed for bonus points.
+	- Rx.js or bacon.js observables for bonus points.

 - You should be able to mark items from the feed as favourites.
-	- Some bit of fancy pants UI.
+	- Some bit of fancy pants UI if you like.

 - Favourites should be cacheable for viewing later, must be viewable when the browser refreshes.
-	- I would suggest using localstorage (or a database).
+	- I would suggest using localStorage (or a database if you prefer).

 - Whenever a user clicks on an item for details.
-This must be recorded...
+This must be recorded.
 	- Over time stats should be generated for the user actions.
-	- This could be done using a WebWorker.
+	- This could be done async by a using a WebWorker.

-- Something with file Blobs...
+- Something with file Blobs.
-- Something with Audio elements...
+- Something with Audio elements.